-- Gypsy moth egg masses are tan, teardrop shaped and approximately 1 1/2" long.
+- Their egg masses are tan, teardrop shaped and approximately 1 1/2" long.

-- Gypsy moth larvae, or caterpillars, are about ¼" long and are black or brown.
+- Their larvae or caterpillars, are about ¼" long and are black or brown.
 As they grow they develop black hairs and colored spots and can reach a length of up to 2 ½".